pavithpr89/holbertonschool-shell/permissions/README.md

 task 9 : setting custom permission to hello task 10 : mirroring task
-task 11 : execute permssion to all directories
+task 11 : execute permssion to all directories task 12 : my-dir  permssion to all directories